Perubólica: Background

 Until 1998, Colombia's television networks were dominated by Inravisión's three national networks (Canal 1, Canal A and Señal Colombia), as well as its regional networks (Teleantioquia, Telecaribe and Telepacífico).
 Inravisión's national and regional networks were dependent on programadoras.
 The government gave licenses to Caracol and RCN Televisión in 1997 and started broadcasting in 1998, greatly debilitating the existing system.

 In the early 1990s, Colombia still had a protectionist economy, forbidding foreign brands from entering the country.
 The opening of the economy was made possible following the approval of the Colombian Constitution of 1991.
 Before 1991, all over-the-air television in Colombia was under the state's sphere of influence, forbidding private operators from exploring a license.
-In this context, the Constitution's Law nº 14 oversaw the privatization of the cable network in Bogotá (TVCable, currently owned by Claro) and the exploitation of community cable networks receiving satellite dishes, circulating the channels to apartment blocks, community centers and municipalities.
+In this context, the Constitution's Law No. 14 oversaw the privatization of the cable network in Bogotá (TVCable, currently owned by Claro) and the exploitation of community cable networks receiving satellite dishes, circulating the channels to apartment blocks, community centers and municipalities.
 Moreover, Colombia was in a favorable position for satellite communications, which by 1995 had 15,000 systems operating nationwide.

-Not all of the systems were legal, in an initial phase, there were systems carrying American cable networks, bypassing copyright rules.
+Not all of the systems were legal: in an initial phase, there were systems carrying American cable networks, bypassing copyright rules.
 The networks that were the most pirated were Cinemax, HBO, Showtime and The Movie Channel, as well as Netlink's The Denver Five package (KWGN, KCNC, KRMA, KMGH, KUSA and TBS.
 These pirated relays were massively switched off per a June 1992 decision: in September or October, the illegal relays of the premium movie networks were expected to close, while the Denver stations would follow two months later.
 The decision was taken because most users received the channels in a fraudulent manner, forcing American networks to employ more sophisticated encryption methods.
-With the vaccum left by the encryption of the US channels, Colombian systems had to resort to signals from other Latin American countries.
+With the vacuum left by the encryption of the US channels, Colombian systems had to resort to signals from other Latin American countries.
 Early successful channels available on community systems included Venezuelan channels Venevisión and RCTV, El Canal de las Estrellas (its telenovelas were already broadcast in Colombia, but airing one episode a week, unlike in other countries where they aired daily, enabling Televisa's channel to obtain a foothold among Colombian satellite users), TVE Internacional, Rede Globo (where its morning block of cartoons obtained popularity) and Rede Bandeirantes (famous for its late night adult movie block Cine Band Privê).
 The National Television Council announced in October 1996 that it would legalize all of the over 10,000 systems available.

 However, one country stood out from the wave of satellite channels available to Colombian systems: Peruvian channels.